Guide to a Perfect trip in Egypt!

-The Luxor Museum is located on the East Bank of the River Nile in the city of Luxor in a very attractive location between Karnak Temple in the North and Luxor Temple in the South.
+You can find the Luxor Museum on the East Bank of the Nile in Luxor between Karnak Temple in the North and Luxor Temple in the South.

-The museum was opened for public for the first time in 1975.
-However, the Museum at the time was never to be compared to the Egyptian antiquities museum in Cairo, but with time passing by, the Egyptian supreme council of antiquities started adding more and more items and displays to the Luxor Museum to increase the number of tourists visiting the museum.
+The museum opened for the public for the first time in 1975.
+However, at the time, it didn't compare to the Egyptian antiquities museum in Cairo, but as time passed, the Egyptian supreme council of antiquities started adding more and more items and displays to the Luxor Museum to increase the number of tourists.

-The museum has a garden that contains a number of interesting displays combining a big open air museum.
+A garden in the museum contains a number of interesting displays combining a big open-air museum.
 There are many sculptures from the pharos era, especially the new kingdom located in the garden of the Luxor Museum.

-The visitor, after viewing the displays in the garden, enters the museum through a large glass door.
+Visitors, after viewing the displays in the garden, enter the museum through a large glass door.
 The main hall of the museum consists of two levels with spiral corridors linking the levels together and giving the museum a dynamic atmosphere different from other old traditional museums.
 These spiral corridors allow the visitors to move around easily in the museum without causing any.

-When the visitor enters the first floor of the Luxor museum, he can view a magnificent collection of Egyptian sculpture including an amazing statue of the crocodile god, Sobek that was brought from his temple in Kom Ombo.
-There is also the remaining of the walls of the temple of Amenhotep IV that once stood high in the city of Luxor
+When visitors enter the first floor of the Luxor museum, they can view a magnificent collection of Egyptian sculptures, including an amazing statue of the crocodile god, Sobek, that was brought from his temple in Kom Ombo.
+There are also the remaining of the walls of the temple of Amenhotep IV that once stood high in the city of Luxor.

-There are also some colorful coffins in the first floor of the Luxor Museum.
-To the left side of the first floor, there are some remarkable statues that were found in the Luxor museum and were added to the museum in 1989
+There are also some colorful coffins on the first floor of the Luxor Museum.
+To the left side that are some remarkable statues that were added to the museum in 1989

-The Luxor Museum contains displays that cover a period of more than four thousand years, from prehistoric era to the Islamic era.
-The displays in the Museum are only chosen examples of the huge collection of antiquities that are being kept in stores.
+The Luxor Museum contains displays that cover a period of more than four thousand years, from the prehistoric era to the Islamic era.
+The displays in the Museum have only chosen examples of the huge collection of antiquities that are being kept in stores.

-- The statue of Thutmose III was the sixth Pharaoh of the Eighteenth Dynasty.
+- A statue of Thutmose III, the sixth Pharaoh of the Eighteenth Dynasty.
 The statue is 90 cm long and made out of special rock formation.
 Thutmose is one of the greatest pharos of the time.

-- The statue of Amenhotep III that was brought from Madenet Habu in the west bank of Luxor.
-Amenhotep III was a very important figure in ancient Egypt (1365 – 1403 BC) and he was he was raised to the rank of gods during the Ptolemaic era.
-His statues in the Luxor Museum is remarkable as it is 130 cm and it was made out of pure black granite
+- A statue of Amenhotep III that was brought from Madinat Habu in the west bank of Luxor.
+Amenhotep III was an important figure in ancient Egypt (1365 – 1403 BC) and he was he was raised to the rank of gods during the Ptolemaic era.
+His statues in the Luxor Museum is remarkable as it is 130 cm and it was made out of pure black granite.

 - Some displays from the collection of the Tut Ankh Amun tomb in the valley of the kings in the west bank